emircajic/clocklet-mod/FileMaker-Implementation-Guide.md

 ## Implementation Tips

 1. **Object Naming**: Make sure WebViewer and Popover names in your script match the actual layout object names exactly
-2. **Testing**: Test in both FileMaker Pro and WebDirect environments
-3. **Error Handling**: The script includes automatic error handling and retry logic
-4. **Customization**: All configuration is at the top of the script - easy to modify
+2. **Minify HTML**: Minify the HTML file before embedding it in the script to achieve better performance

 ## JSON State Exchange